-River of Lights was started in 1997 by the New Mexico BioPark Society, the non-profit organization that supports the ABQ BioPark Zoo, Aquarium, Botanic Garden, and Tingley Beach.
-It its inaugural year, River of Lights attracted 32,000 visitors with 30 rented light displays.
-Now twenty-two years later, the event has grown to be New Mexico’s largest holiday light show with more than 128,000 attendees and raising $800,000 in 2017.
+River of Lights was started in 1997 by the New Mexico BioPark Society(NMBPS), the 501 (c)(3) nonprofit organization that supports the ABQ BioPark Zoo, Aquarium, Botanic Garden, and Tingley Beach.
+In its inaugural year, River of Lights attracted 32,000 visitors with 30 rented light displays.
+Now 23 years later, the event has grown to be New Mexico’s largest holiday light show with more than 128,000 attendees and raising $800,000 in 2017.

 Creating River of Lights…